ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Fundamentally, this parameter has the same semantics of the "scope" parameter used in the ACE framework, with the difference that it conveys the access rights requested/granted as reverse scope for/to the audience of the access token issued by the AS.

 The use of this parameter is further detailed in {{sec-bidirectional-access-control}}.

-## token_series_id {#sec-token_series_id}

-This section defines the additional "token_series_id" parameter.
-The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.

-* The "token_series_id" parameter is OPTIONAL in an Access Token Request.
-The presence of this parameter indicates that C wishes to obtain a new access token for dynamically updating its access rights.
-That is, the new access token is intended to be the next one in an active token series and to supersede the latest access token in that token series.
-This parameter MUST NOT be present if the requested access token is the first one of a new token series.

-  If present, this parameter specifies the identifier of the token series that the new access token is intended to extend.
-The identifier does not change throughout the lifetime of the token series, and was provided to C in the successful Access Token Response that the AS sent when issuing the first access token in that token series.
-When the Access Token Request is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.

-* The "token_series_id" parameter is OPTIONAL in an Access Token Response.
-This parameter MUST NOT be present if the issued access token is not the first one of the token series it belongs to.

-  If present, this parameter specifies the identifier of the token series to which the issued access token belongs.
-When the Access Token Response is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.

-If the AS relies on the "token_series_id" parameter to exchange the identifier of token series with clients, then the following applies.

-* The value assigned to the identifier of a token series MUST be uniquely associated with the access tokens issued by the AS for that token series, and MUST be selected from a pool that the AS exclusively controls.

-* An issued access token that belongs to a token series MUST include the identifier of that token series.
-This allows the RS to identify the latest access token in the token series to be superseded by the issued access token.

-  In particular, each of such access tokens MUST include a claim specifying the identifier of the token series to which the access token belongs.
-When CWTs are used as access tokens, this information MUST be transported in the "token_series_id" claim registered in {{iana-token-cwt-claims}}.

-If a profile of ACE relies on a construct that uses different parameters/claims to transport the identifier of a token series, then the new "token_series_id" parameter and "token_series_id" claim MUST NOT be used when using that profile.

-For example, a number of parameters/claims are already used to transport information that acts de facto as identifier of token series, in the PSK mode of the DTLS profile {{RFC9202}}, in the OSCORE profile {{RFC9203}}, and in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}}.

 # Bidirectional Access Control # {#sec-bidirectional-access-control}